Apr 15, 2022

 JOSEPH TARTARO: As I was going through ideas, one of them was Null.

 SIMON: Null.
-N-U-L-L, which, to a computer isn’t really a word at all, it’s a symbol.
+N-U-L-L, which to a computer isn't really a word at all, it's like a character or a symbol.

 JOSEPH TARTARO: Correct.
 It means that the field or value is empty.

-Like in a spreadsheet, if a cell has nothing in it, not even a zero, the computer stores that emptiness as, well as ‘null’.
+SIMON: Like in a spreadsheet, if a cell has nothing in it, not even a zero, the computer stores that emptiness as—well as 'null'.

 SIMON: So this license plate would effectively say "blank."